 Dracula Unleashed was made by the same team behind the Sherlock Holmes Consulting Detective series (and an in-game newspaper even contains a Sierra-like reference to that game).
 Unsurprisingly, the gameplay is exactly the same blend of FMV clips and a limited interface to trigger them.
-The entire game is driven by a row of icons along the bottom of the screen, where you can access your journal, travel map, and a few other options we’ll cover in a minute.
-These icons don’t really control your investigation so much as control the playback of the next video clip in a roundabout way.
+The entire show is driven by a row of icons along the bottom of the screen, where you can access your journal, travel map, and a few other options we’ll cover in a minute.
+These icons don’t really control your investigation so much as they control the playback of the next video clip in a roundabout way.

 Every location you can visit is a 2D still containing a carriage and a single door to the building where the person you’ve come to see resides.
 The carriage takes you back to the travel screen.
 The door plays a non-interactive video clip based on your current progress in the investigation.
 That’s it.
 You don’t pour over scenes and uncover clues.
 You don’t interrogate anyone with questions of your choosing.
 It’s the same hands-off investigation as the Holmes games, with only a few surface improvements.